The KUMA configuration can be modified in the following ways.

 Servers are successfully added.

-The following instructions show how to add one or more servers to an existing infrastructure and then install correlators on these servers to balance the load.
+The following instructions describe adding one or more servers to an existing infrastructure to then install correlators on these servers to balance the load.
 You can use these instructions as an example and adapt them to your requirements.

 To add servers to a distributed installation: